 Support our work!

-A Gala wouldn’t be a Gala without spending a little bit of time sharing how proud we are about the work we’ve done this past year and the ideas we have for the future, bidding on live auction items, and announcing our Rising Immigrant Voices Award winner.
+A Gala wouldn’t be a Gala without spending a little bit of time sharing how proud we are about the work we’ve done this past year, announcing the ideas we have for the future, and awarding two incredible contributors to Our Stories Carried Us Here: A Graphic Novel Anthology.

 It’s going to be a fun and inspiring evening…..Come Celebrate With Us!

 A bold and unconventional collection of first-person stories told and illustrated by immigrants and refugees living across the United States.

 A Stanford scientist, a deaf student, an indigenous activist, a Black entrepreneur—all immigrants and refugees—recount journeys from their home countries in four of the ten vibrantly illustrated stories.
 Faced by unfamiliar vistas, they are welcomed with possibilities, and confronted by challenges and prejudice.
 Timely, sobering, and insightful, Our Stories Carried Us Here acts as a mirror and a light to connect us all with immigrant and refugee experiences.

 The following storytellers are featured in the Graphic Novel: Alex Tsipenyuk, Amara Kamara, Aziz Kamal, Craig Moodie, Karelin, Mary Anne and Sergio Quiroz, Ruth Mekoulo, Vy Luong, Zaynab Abdi and Zurya Anjum.

 Their stories began in different places all over the world: Kazakhstan, Liberia, Myanmar, Jamaica, Guatemala, Mexico, Chad, Vietnam, Yemen and Pakistan.